Easy hack to hang art perfectly straight

 See my policies and disclosure page for more information.

 Make sure the tape is placed at the same spot on each side.
 (Meaning the same distance from the top of the tape.)
-Then I poked a hole through the tape.
-You can also mark it with a pen for a really precise measurement:
+Then I poked a hole through the painter's tape:

 Easy hack for hanging art straight